1707 Hōei earthquake

-Hōei (宝永) was the era spanning the years from March 1704 through April 1711.

 Tectonic setting

-The southern coast of Honshu runs parallel to the Nankai Trough, which marks the subduction of the Philippine Sea Plate beneath the Eurasian Plate.
+The southern coast of Honshu runs parallel to the Nankai Trough, which marks the subduction of the Philippine Sea plate beneath the Eurasian plate.
 Movement on this convergent plate boundary leads to many earthquakes, some of them of megathrust type.
 The Nankai megathrust has five distinct segments (A-E) that can rupture independently.
 The segments have ruptured either singly or together repeatedly over the last 1,300 years.
 Megathrust earthquakes on this structure tend to occur in pairs, with a relatively short time gap between them: In addition to two events in 1854, a similar pair occurred in 1944 and 1946.
 In both instances, the northeastern segment ruptured before the southwestern segment.
 In the 1707 event, the earthquakes were either simultaneous, or close enough in time to not be distinguished by historical sources.

 Damage

-The earthquake caused more than 5,000 casualties, destroyed 29,000 houses, and triggered at least one major landslide, the Ohya slide in Shizuoka.
+The earthquake caused 4,900–21,000 casualties, destroyed 29,000 houses, and triggered at least one major landslide, the Ohya slide in Shizuoka.
 One of Japan's three largest, it buried a 1.8 km2 area under an estimated 120 million m3 of debris.
 The Nara Basin shows evidence of event-induced liquefaction.